Tour Sri Lanka by bike & train

 The lakes of this area are home to a huge variety of birdlife, from water birds to small parrots and occasionally larger birds of prey that can be seen overhead.
 We conclude the ride before lunch then drive about two hours down the road to Mirissa.
 The hotel is beachside once again, just out of town.
 Enjoy your quiet accommodation that is only a short moto-rickshaw trip into the action.

 Cycle Unawatuna, Tour Concludes in Galle

-We start out with a drive along the coast to reach the start point of our ride.
-Today's ride is less about distance and more about discovery.
-We discover the fishing villages and farming communities on this ride of the areas just inland from Galle.
-We finish by lunchtime and after enjoying a pizza lunch by the beach, we drive into Galle where the tour concludes at your hotel.
+We start out with a drive along the coast to reach the starting point of our ride.
+Today's cycle is less about distance and more about discovery, encapsulating much of the essence of what we have experienced over the journey so far.
+We'll enjoy a diverse range of terrain, exploring the backroads of the local villages and friendly farming communities.
+We finish our ride by lunchtime and after enjoying a wood-fired pizza lunch by the beach and maybe a refreshing swim, we drive into Galle where the tour concludes at your hotel.

 What's the Riding Like?

 The terrain is a mix of sealed and unsealed roads on secondary roads and quiet country lanes.
 Whilst there are about four uphill sections, these are not more than 2km in length and are generally achievable.
 The majority of the riding is flat, rolling hills and down.
 The distances are such that we would expect to be riding for around four hours a day, so plenty of time to rest and recover for the following day.